 Oak wall panels are versatile with warm, inviting wood grain patterns that make them an instant home decor classic.
 Oak is prized for its durability and is one of the ‘cornerstone’ woods in North America and world-wide.
 The oak collection features prefinished original rustic, brushed and smooth surfaced wall panels.
 Use our white washed product as a feature wall in your living room, or create a barn wood wall with our rustic wood product.
 No matter what the style, oak wall panels are sure to complement your interior design.

-Reach out with any questions about our reclaimed wood planks, or request a catalog for more information.
+Reach out with any questions about our reclaimed wood planks for walls, or request a catalog for more information.

 Shop Reclaimed Oak Paneling Products

 Reclaimed Heart Pine Paneling

 Heart pine is literally the wood that built America.
 One of our most popular reclaimed wood products, heart pine wall panels are sought after for the rich gold, orange-red and pumpkin tones derived from the heart of the southern yellow pine species.
 Sapwood is a creamier, pinkish-tan and growth rings are dark, dense and very conspicuous.
 Derived from the ‘Heart’ of the southern yellow pine trunk, it is the heaviest and hardest softwood in the world and is excellent for any application.
 Available in shiplap, tongue and groove, and square milled profile, these wood boards have an easy installation process for most diy projects.

 Contact us today if you have any questions about our reclaimed heart pine wall panels.

 Shop Reclaimed Heart Pine Paneling Products